Press Kit

 Fact Sheet:

-• The 32nd annual Future City Competition for sixth, seventh, and eighth grade STEM students is September 2023 through February 2024.
-This year’s Future City challenge is to design a 100% electrically powered city with energy generated from sources that keep their citizens and the environment healthy and safe.
+• The 33nd annual Future City Competition for sixth, seventh, and eighth grade STEM students is September 2024 through February 2025.
+This year’s Future City challenge is to design a floating city and provide two innovative examples of how their floating city works to keep their citizens healthy and safe.

 Digital Resources: